Disability classification

 Classification is at the centre of Para-sport.
 It determines the eligibility and groupings of Para-athletes for competition, based on their impairments.
 Each Para-sport requires athletes to use their bodies differently, classification systems are different for each sport, which is critical to ensure that the best athlete is ultimately victorious.
 Further information regarding Para-sport classification if available through Paralympics Australia.Classification in Para-sport.pdf

-Information statement from 17 July 2015: A Para-athletics resource (PDF, 657KB) for teachers and school sport organisations has been prepared by Athletics Australia.
+Information statement from 2019: A national classification information 2019 (PDF, 3.5MB).pdf for teachers and school sport organisations has been prepared by Athletics Australia.
 This information resource is tailored to school athletics and clearly explains the processes all teachers must take to have a student classified for athletics.

 Sports offered

-The sports offered at the state level are track and field, swimming and cross country.
+The sports offered at the state level are track and field, swimming, cross country and triathlon/aquathlon.
 These sports are offered within the 10–12 years and the 13–19 years programs.

 Classification